All Episodes

 So when you go to them and say, hey, the way this story comes across, they'll say, well, that's not what I meant, or that's only, you know, not all readers.

-It's always one excuse or of another.
+It's always one excuse or another.

 When they do screw up, they call it an update.

-They never admit they were wrong or are it's always, you know, publish first, tweet first, uh, use their anonymous sources first, and then figure out how to cover up when they get caught for a bad story.
+Or it's always, you know, publish first, tweet first, use their anonymous sources first, and then figure out how to cover up when they get caught for a bad story.

 It's not to talk about the fact that the story itself was false.

-It's to now turn it back on the president and say president attacks the reporter.
+It's to now turn it back on the president and say, president attacks the reporter.

-No, the reporter actually wrote a false story and the president has a right.
+No, the reporter actually wrote a false story.

-The same First Amendment gives us a f uh a free press also gives every other every American the right to express themselves.
+The same First Amendment gives us a free press.

-And I think the president has finally started to call them out like they've never d been done before.
+And I think the president has finally started to call them out like they've never been done before.

 What did you find these people like behind the scenes?

-So I I think there is a desperation to try to figure out how to tell sensational uh scenarios stories uh and and a lot of times you know it's interesting now being on the other side of this where I get calls from reporters that say hey we're looking for a source that that that will say the following happens and I'm like I don't know that that's supposed to be how it works.
+And a lot of times, it's interesting now being on the other side of this where I get calls from reporters that say, hey, we're looking for a source that will say the following happens.

 You're not supposed to look for this, you know, for the outcome.